carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term1/projects/p5-vehicle-detection/README.md

 <img src="./output_images/vehicle_non_vehicle.jpg" height="400"/>

-Next, we performed some **preprocessing** step, consisting on color space conversion from RGB to YCrCb, given the better results shown in the literature with the latter color space.
+Next, we performed a **preprocessing** step, consisting on color space conversion from RGB to YCrCb, given the better results shown in the literature with the latter color space.
 This operation is performed in `cell #10`, using the function `cv2.cvtColor`.